Comedian and impersonator Willie Nepomuceno, 75 - BusinessWorld Online

 Singer Odette Quesada wrote in a Facebook past: “You used to jokingly say: ‘How can I miss you, if you don’t go away.’
 You will be forever missed.”

-The family did not disclose his cause of death but announced that they will post about the details of the wake soon. — Brontë H. Lacsamana
+The family announced that they will post about the details of the wake soon. — Brontë H. Lacsamana